 An advisory board from five area colleges – Kings College, Misericordia University, Penn State Wilkes-Barre, Luzerne County Community College, and Wilkes University – will choose the winners.

-Poetry in Transit is inspired by the rejuvenated Poetry in Motion on New York’s Transit System and on London’s Poems on the Underground program.
+Poetry in Transit is inspired by the rejuvenated Poetry in Motion program on New York’s Transit System and London’s Poems on the Underground.
 The Luzerne County project began in 2007 with 12 placards featuring the work of established and canonized poets such as William Wordsworth, Emily Dickinson, and Robert Frost.
 The work of local poets was introduced to the project in 2008.

 Guidelines for submitting poems are:

 - Length: Six lines or less (excerpts from longer works are fine, but poets must choose the six lines to send)

 - Please avoid profanity and outright political or religious statements

 - Languages: Any language is fine if accompanied by an English translation

 Submit poems by April 28 through e-mail to email@example.com or mail to:

 Poetry In Transit